 Relationship experts will be the first to tell you that trust is incredibly important to relationship satisfaction and success.
 Another thing they’ll tell you?
 Trust is fragile.
 As the saying goes, trust is hard to build and easy to break—so handle it with care.

 But in between long, laughter-filled dates and passionate first kisses, moments filled with doubt—maybe even fear—about where your budding romance is going creep in.
-Because the not-so-great truth is that people bring all kinds of baggage with them when they enter a new relationship.
+Because the not-so-great truth is that people bring all kinds of baggage with them when they enter a new relationship, and a lack of trust can weigh the union down before it even gets started.

-We’re all carrying our pasts around with us in some way: Whether we’re scarred by an unfaithful partner from a previous relationship or we’re working through a childhood trauma, learning to trust a new partner can be tough.
+We’re all carrying our pasts around with us in some way: Whether we’re scarred by an unfaithful partner from a previous relationship or we’re working through a childhood trauma, learning to trust a new partner and/or moving past old trust issues can be tough.
 And getting your partner to trust you is no easy task, either.

 So how can you build trust in a relationship—or rebuild it if it’s been lost?
 Read on for tips from the experts.